RozbehSharahi/fhp-rest-api/README.md

 ## Todos and Issues

-* Slim causes on __PHP5.6__ that payload cannot be read anymore.
-Therefore POST and PUT Requests do not work on PHP5.6.
-This is a big issue and will be fixed with the next release and tests will be written for this too.
+* PHP5.6 fails at the moment.
+In PHP5.6 request content is empty after being read once.
+Due to bad architecture of Lazer-REST-API payload is empty at the moment the Controllers are called.
+ The next release will integrate `\Slim\Http\Request` to have the payload available.